Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 ### Test Vector Comparison

-When comparing simulation results against test vectors, a MATLAB script is invoked to perform the processing.
-An example of a successful comparison is shown in the following figure.
+A MATLAB script processes simulation results and compares them with test vectors.
+The following figure shows an example of a successful comparison.

 ![figure10](images/sm_check_sim.png)

 *Figure 10 - Simulation Verification*

-The output provides two different indications of simulation performance.
-The first is an indication of whether the simulation output matched corresponding test vectors.
+The output shows two indicators of simulation performance.
+The first indicator reveals whether the simulation output matches corresponding test vectors.
 There is one comparison for each softmax function evaluated.
 The script compares `int32` values which represent single-precision floating-point softmax function values.
-Since there might be variation when comparing floating-point results, the comparison allows for mismatch in the least significant mantissa bit of the floating-point number.
-The number of allowed LSB mismatches might be adjusted in the MATLAB script.
+Because floating-point results can vary, the comparison allows mismatch in the least significant mantissa bit of the floating-point number.
+Adjust the number of allowed LSB mismatches in the MATLAB script.

 The second comparison indicates the maximum difference between AI Engine simulation results and double-precision floating-point results generated by MATLAB processing.
-For each softmax computation, the maximum error is specified along with the two values compared.
-Also shown for each softmax computation is the summation of all terms, which should ideally be 1.0.
+For each softmax computation, the output specifies the maximum error and the two values compared.
+The results also show the summation of all terms for each softmax computation.
+Ideally, this summation equals 1.0.

 ## References